dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Adaptive Swarm jump range appears to only be ~20m instead of the 35m it should be.

 Rebirth revives with 60% of max hp instead of the 100% it should with rank 2 Rebirth.

+Starfall will pull any mobs that are in fight with each other which causes you to not be able to do damage any time those type of packs are nearby.

 Starfall and Fury of Elune are not affected by Circle of Life and Death legendary, despite it counting as a periodic effect for Adaptive Swarm.
 Functionally this could be intended but is inconsistent.